h4ckyou/h4ckyou.github.io/posts/bof/posts/srop.md

 Since the `eax` register wasn't modified before the call to `syscall` it therefores triggers `read()`
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/d8178155-cc3b-4dbb-b982-c5a3dc9bde22)

-Similarly to `write()` it expects the same thing for the parameters:
+Similarly to `write()` it expects the same thing for the arguments:

 ```
 RDI -> 0x0 -> Standard Input (stdin)